About the City

 In the 1850’s, Henry Robinson built a tavern of logs beneath a huge hickory tree near a stagecoach junction.
 The inn was known as “Hickory Tavern.”
 The community of Hickory Tavern had its first Charter drawn on December 12, 1863, with the “Corporate limits to be one square mile, having its center the depot of Western North Carolina Railroad.”
 The Town of Hickory Tavern was established in January 1870 by Henry Robinson and "Dolph" Shuford.
 The name was changed to the Town of Hickory in 1873, and to the City of Hickory in 1889.
 Today, Hickory is home to over 43,000 residents and the regional hub of over 365,000 people for commerce and recreation.

 Hickory’s beautiful location at the foot of the Blue Ridge Mountains along the shores of the Catawba River offers something for everyone.
 Ideally located along I-40 between Charlotte and Asheville, Hickory serves as the regional hub of the Hickory-Lenoir-Morganton metropolitan statistical area and offers everything residents and visitors need within a short drive.
 For those seeking extra adventure or a change of scenery, unique cities like Charlotte, Asheville, and Boone are just an hour away.
 Hickory strikes the perfect balance of small town charm and big city amenities.

-Hickory’s educational system features one primary school, four elementary schools, two middle schools, one high school, one magnet school, two institutions for higher learning, and several private schools.
+Hickory’s educational system features one primary school, four elementary schools, two middle schools, one high school, one magnet school, three institutions for higher learning, and several private schools.